 The Catholic religious order grew, and for centuries the Augustinian Sisters devoted themselves to the caring of the city’s bodies and souls.
-Ultimately, they founded and served 12 hospitals.
-At their peak in 1950, their population was 225, but then the numbers began to decline.
+Ultimately, they founded and served 12 monasteries, each designed with a hospital, chapel, cloister, common rooms and cells–or sleeping rooms–for the nuns.
+At their peak population in 1950, the sisters numbered 225, but then the decline began.
 Today, there are fewer than 10, and the average age is in the mid-80s.

-(Full disclosure: I did not overnight at Le Monastere des Augustines or eat at the restaurant; however, several of my companions did.
-I participated in a tour and yoga class as part of an excursion offered by Quebec City Tourism.
-The environment is so welcoming and peaceful, I plan to book a stay the next time I’m in town.
+(Disclosure: I did not overnight at Le Monastère des Augustines or dine at the restaurant; however, several of my companions did.
+I participated in a tour and yoga class as part of a morning excursion offered by Quebéc City Tourism.
+The environment is so welcoming and peaceful, I would love to book a stay the next time I’m in town.
 And the salad bar looked delish!)
-Let’s take a look:
+Let’s take a closer look:

 Overnight guests can choose between two room types, each available for single or double occupancy.
 All are appointed with antique furniture and comfy natural fiber bedding and towels.
 You’ll have wi-fi and central air conditioning but no telephone or television.

 The 33 authentic, sometimes called “monastic,” rooms are restored former rooms or “cells” occupied by Augustinian Sisters.
 You’ll have a wash basin and mirror; baths are located in the hallway and shared with other guests.